Tetra Tech (NASDAQ:TTEK) Updates FY 2021 Earnings Guidance

 Tetra Tech (NASDAQ:TTEK) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $3.690-$3.740 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.700.
 The company issued revenue guidance of $2.50 billion-$2.55 billion, compared to the consensus revenue estimate of $2.49 billion.Tetra Tech also updated its Q4 2021 guidance to $0.950-$1.000 EPS.

-A number of equities analysts have recently issued reports on the company.
-Vertical Research assumed coverage on Tetra Tech in a research note on Monday, April 12th.
-They set a hold rating and a $145.00 target price for the company.
-Maxim Group upped their price target on Tetra Tech from $155.00 to $160.00 and gave the stock a buy rating in a report on Friday, April 16th.
-Two analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-The stock presently has an average rating of Buy and an average target price of $133.00.
+A number of analysts have recently weighed in on the stock.
+Vertical Research initiated coverage on shares of Tetra Tech in a research note on Monday, April 12th.
+They issued a hold rating and a $145.00 price objective for the company.
+Maxim Group increased their target price on Tetra Tech from $155.00 to $160.00 and gave the company a buy rating in a research note on Friday, April 16th.
+Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+The stock currently has a consensus rating of Buy and an average price target of $133.00.

 The business also recently announced a quarterly dividend, which will be paid on Friday, September 3rd.
-Shareholders of record on Friday, August 20th will be issued a dividend of $0.20 per share.
-This represents a $0.80 dividend on an annualized basis and a yield of 0.59%.
-The ex-dividend date of this dividend is Thursday, August 19th.
-Tetra Tech’s dividend payout ratio (DPR) is presently 24.54%.
+Stockholders of record on Friday, August 20th will be issued a $0.20 dividend.
+The ex-dividend date is Thursday, August 19th.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 0.59%.
+Tetra Tech’s payout ratio is presently 24.54%.

-In other news, President Leslie L. Shoemaker sold 13,457 shares of the firm’s stock in a transaction on Thursday, May 20th.
+In related news, Director Kimberly E. Ritrievi sold 8,524 shares of the stock in a transaction that occurred on Wednesday, June 2nd.
+The stock was sold at an average price of $119.05, for a total transaction of $1,014,782.20.
+Following the sale, the director now directly owns 33,376 shares in the company, valued at approximately $3,973,412.80.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, President Leslie L. Shoemaker sold 13,457 shares of the company’s stock in a transaction dated Thursday, May 20th.
 The stock was sold at an average price of $118.81, for a total transaction of $1,598,826.17.
-Following the sale, the president now owns 69,436 shares in the company, valued at $8,249,691.16.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Kirsten M. Volpi sold 5,575 shares of the firm’s stock in a transaction on Monday, June 7th.
-The stock was sold at an average price of $119.15, for a total value of $664,261.25.
-Following the sale, the director now owns 13,997 shares in the company, valued at approximately $1,667,742.55.
+Following the transaction, the president now owns 69,436 shares in the company, valued at approximately $8,249,691.16.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 27,556 shares of company stock worth $3,277,870.
-1.65% of the stock is owned by insiders.
+Over the last three months, insiders have sold 27,556 shares of company stock valued at $3,277,870.
+Company insiders own 1.65% of the company’s stock.

 Tetra Tech, Inc provides consulting and engineering services worldwide.
 The company operates through Government Services Group (GSG) and Commercial/International Services Group (CIG) segments.
 The GSG segment offers early data collection and monitoring, data analysis and information technology, science and engineering applied research, engineering design, construction management, and operations and maintenance services; and climate change and energy management consulting, as well as greenhouse gas inventory assessment, certification, reduction, and management services.